top of page

 I learnt a very important lesson from this clinical research into chronic pain that I incorporate into the treatment I do to this day and this is one of the main “reasons why” you have to consider if you have chronic pain.

-It is your pain; therefore it's your responsibility to take charge so such words as self-responsibility, self-efficacy, self-development and an overall involvement of yourself in any and all aspects of your pain
+It is your pain; therefore it's your responsibility to be an active participant.
+This brings to mind such aspects as self-responsibility, self-efficacy, self-development and an overall involvement of yourself in any and all aspects of your pain treatment.

 If you've been on your pain journey for many years, have seen many different chronic pain therapists and specialists you may have heard many explanations of why you are in constant pain, or why medication, pill's, injections or operations have not cured your pain.